prkm93/deployed/README.md

 How to run the application :-
 1. Download the clone.
 2. Please have nodejs and mongodb installed locally on your machine.
-3. On cmd and go to the directory having app.js.
+3. Open cmd and go to the directory having app.js.
 4. Run npm start. ( this will install the required npm modules).
 5. Setup mongodb on your system.
 6. Open new terminal and go to C:/mongodb/bin (or where your mongodb is installed).